ilyass-afkir/data-analytics-in-machining-production/README.md

 # Application of Data Analytics in machining production
-A group project solved with 2 other students.
+A group project solved with 2 other students @ TU Darmstadt.